cyberphone/saturn/PSD2.md

 The purpose of PSD2 is enabling third parties creating new *Financial Services* through open APIs to customers' bank accounts.

-Although the currently published PSD2 APIs certainly are not identical, they seem anyway sharing a common "conceptual" model.
+Although the currently published PSD2 APIs certainly are not identical, they at least share a common "conceptual" model.

 This document focuses on PSD2 for *Payments* which in PSD2 are facilitated through PISPs (Payment Initiation Service Providers).
 It is in this context worth noting that consumer payment are currently performed through dedicated payment "rails" like EMV, *which do not rely on direct access to accounts by external parties*.